AnthonyEdvalson/MCAlloy/docs/TechnicalDetails.md

 # MCALLOY - TECHNICAL DETAILS

-This document contains some details on the inner workings of MCAlloy, the information here isn't necessary to use MCAlloy. if you are interested in how MCAlloy works, this contains a full overview of the system.
-The document is designed to be read by people who are familiar with Python, datapacks, compilers, and the Python virtual machine
+This document contains some details on the inner workings of MCAlloy, the information here IS NOT necessary to use MCAlloy.
+If you are interested in how MCAlloy works, this contains a full overview of the system.
+The document was written assuming the reader is familiar with Python, datapacks, compilers, and the Python virtual machine

 ## EXECUTION